Genially/plugins/README.md

 <screenshot of sidebar>

-Now, publish the Genially so you can present it, present it and open the development tools (F12).
+Now, publish the Genially, present it and open the development tools (F12).
 If everything went fine, you should see a message on the console.
 That's it!

 If you want to see some changes, just open the main.js file on your code editor, update the log message, save and reload your Genially (the view page).
 You should see the new message on the console.

 ## Where to go next

-Head over to (the wiki on the plugin-docs repo)[https://github.com/Genially/plugins-docs/wiki], where we have some more in-depth documentation about the plugin api.
+Head over to (the wiki on the plugin-docs repo)[https://github.com/Genially/plugins-docs/wiki], where we have some more in-depth documentation about the Plugins api.